FionnCL/FionnCL/README.md

 # About Me

 Hey!
-My name is Fionn Camacho Lenihan🇲🇽🇮🇪.
+My name is Fionn🇲🇽🇮🇪.
 I am currently in my final year at Trinity College Dublin.

 I like programming.